Napstablook0/advent_of_code_answers/README.md

 ---

 ### Additionnal Information
-For some reasons i've lost the part of the code for days 3 and 5 meaning the scripts day3.py and day5.py will only calculate the answer for the first level, not the second
+For some reasons i've lost a of the code for days 3 and 5 meaning the scripts day3.py and day5.py will only calculate the answer for the first level, not the second
+(Yes, i am too lazy to code it again)